-NOTICE is hereby given that the following Ordinance was introduced and passed upon first reading at a regular meeting of the Township Committee of the Township of Readington, Hunterdon County, New Jersey on September 20, 2021 and that said Ordinance will be taken up for further consideration for final passage at a public hearing during the regular meeting of the Township Committee to be held on October 4, 2021 at 7:45 p.m. or as soon thereafter as said matter can be reached, at which time and place all persons who may be interested therein will be given an opportunity to be heard concerning same.
-The summary of the terms of such Ordinance follows: Title: AN ORDINANCE REPEALING ORDINANCE #02-2021 AMENDING CHAPTER 148 OF THE LAND USE ORDINANCE OF THE TOWNSHIP OF READINGTON, COUNTY OF HUNTERDON AND STATE OF NEW JERSEY PERTAINING TO STORMWATER MANAGEMENT AND ADOPTING A REPLACEMENT ORDINANCE, specifically Sections 148-9 (Definitions) and 148-65 through 148-65.4 (Stormwater) and is numbered ORDINANCE #33-2021.
-Purpose: The purpose of the ordinance is to repeal Ordinance #02-2021, adopted on March 15, 2021, and to revise the Township's existing stormwater management ordinances to meet the new New Jersey Department of Environmental Protection Standards and Requirements.
+NOTICE is hereby given that the following Ordinance was introduced and passed upon first reading at a regular meeting of the Township Committee of the Township of Readington, Hunterdon County, New Jersey on February 5, 2024 and that said Ordinance will be taken up for further consideration for final passage at a public hearing during the regular meeting of the Township Committee to be held on March 4, 2024 at 7:45 p.m. or as soon thereafter as said matter can be reached, at which time and place all persons who may be interested therein will be given an opportunity to be heard concerning same.
+The summary of the terms of such Ordinance follows: Title: AN ORDINANCE REPEALING ORDINANCE #33-2021 AMENDING CHAPTER 148 OF THE LAND USE ORDINANCE OF THE TOWNSHIP OF READINGTON, COUNTY OF HUNTERDON AND STATE OF NEW JERSEY PERTAINING TO STORMWATER MANAGEMENT AND ADOPTING A REPLACEMENT ORDINANCE and is numbered ORDINANCE #01-2024.
+Purpose: To repeal Ordinance #33-021, adopted on October 4, 2021 and to revise the Township's existing stormwater management ordinances to comply with amendments adopted on July 7, 2023 by the State of New Jersey to its Stormwater Management Rules found at N.J.A.C.
+7:8 et seq.
 Due to the size of the document, copies of said ordinance are available from the Municipal Clerk upon request.
 Please email your request to Karin Parker, Municipal Clerk at parker@readingtontwpnj.org or call the office of the Clerk at (908) 534-4051, ext.
 223. (A full copy of the ordinance is also available on the Township's website).

-AN ORDINANCE REPEALING ORDINANCE #02-2021 AMENDING CHAPTER 148 OF THE LAND USE ORDINANCE OF THE TOWNSHIP OF READINGTON, COUNTY OF HUNTERDON AND STATE OF NEW JERSEY PERTAINING TO STORMWATER MANAGEMENT AND ADOPTING A REPLACEMENT ORDINANCE
+AN ORDINANCE REPEALING ORDINANCE #33-2021 AMENDING CHAPTER 148 OF THE LAND USE ORDINANCE OF THE TOWNSHIP OF READINGTON, COUNTY OF HUNTERDON AND STATE OF NEW JERSEY PERTAINING TO STORMWATER MANAGEMENT AND ADOPTING A REPLACEMENT ORDINANCE

-Ordinance #33-2021
+Ordinance #04 -2024